• Skip to primary navigation

 The Best Time to Visit Death Valley

-Due to the great weather and the possibility of wildflowers dotting the landscape, spring is by far the most popular time to visit Death Valley.
+Due to the great weather and the possibility of wildflowers dotting the landscape, spring is by far the most popular time to visit this national park in California.
 If you plan on visiting during this season, book ahead as campgrounds tend to fill up fast.

 Fall and winter are also great times to visit Death Valley, as the temperature and crowds both tend to taper off.
 In the fall, you can expect warm temperatures with generally clear skies, while the winter does tend to bring chillier days, although, we were extremely lucky with the weather during our visit in January.